The Bushfire Threat

 MicroLouvre® screens are the only whole window coverings that are A1/A2, BAL-40 and BAL-FZ regulation-compliant, blocking and minimising fire risks and controlling damage to residential properties, hotel buildings and hospitals.
 Our highly effective ember resistant mesh can be installed over doors windows, chimneys and more.

 Why use MicroLouvre® as Bushfire Screens?

 MicroLouvre® is completely recyclable and made from 90% recycled materials.
-Proven to last for over 60 years, and reducing air conditioning usage by 68%, these screens deliver additional safety and enhance environmental measures.
+Proven to last for over 60 years, and reducing air conditioning usage by 68%, this ember resistant mesh can deliver additional safety and enhance environmental measures.
 In areas particularly prone to bushfires, such as southern Australia, New South Wales and the Northern Territory, having bushfire screens in place can provide protection throughout the danger periods.